 Grand, iconic, and the political hub, the USA’s capital is bursting with a sense of power and history.
 Everywhere you turn, you see a site that bore witness to significant events, whether it’s Martin Luther King’s ‘I Have a Dream’ moment or the Capitol Building that has seen the majority of presidential inaugurations.

 Imposing museums line the Mall, commemorating Natural History, American Art & Portraiture, Air & Space, and African American History, among other things.
 They’re symbols of the pride Washington takes in the country it represents and is always free.

 So far, we’ve painted a picture of a city that’s interesting, but perhaps not all that warm – to brush Washington off as a sterile place would be unfair, however.
-There’s actually a rich and varied arts scene here, from the National Theatre to independent ones.
-Jazz clubs are still going strong and you’re never far from some live music in the evenings.
+There’s a rich and varied arts scene here, from the National Theatre to independent ones.
+Jazz clubs are still going strong, and you’re never far from some live music in the evenings.
 Galleries, open-mic nights, comedy, and craft beer all thrive in this city packed with young, ambitious people.

-With all this on offer, it’d be a mistake to limit your trip to DC to only a couple of days and your programme doesn’t need to be limited to museums and monuments, as you can see from our list of the Washington DC.
+With all this on offer, it’d be a mistake to limit your trip to DC to only a couple of days, and your program doesn’t need to be limited to museums and monuments, as you can see from our list of the Washington DC.